bernmc/flashstor-trueNAS-fancontrol/README.md

 This project describes installing TrueNAS on Asustor's Flashstor 6 and 12 Pro devices, and enabling temperature monitoring and fan control on these devices under TrueNAS SCALE 22.12.3.3.
 It is built on the original ideas in[ John Davis' gist describing Installing Debian on the Nimbustor4/2 devices.](https://gist.github.com/johndavisnz/bae122274fc6f0e006fdf0bc92fe6237 "view John's gist")

-While not officially supported, Asustor appear to quietly endorse installing TrueNAS on their devices - they even have a howto video in their youtube Asustor College: [https://youtu.be/YytWFtgqVy0](TrueNAS Core Asustor install)]
+While not officially supported, Asustor appear to quietly endorse installing TrueNAS on their devices - they even have a howto video in their youtube Asustor College: [https://youtu.be/YytWFtgqVy0] (TrueNAS Core Asustor install)]

 The issue with installing TrueNAS on the Asustors is that there is no native support for temperature monitoring and fan control.
 Additionally, iXsystems (TrueNAS developer) actively discourages tinkering with the innards of their system.